Consordini.com

 Cordoba instruments tend to be made out of exceptional materials, and mahogany is commonly used in their ukes, though they also have a number of spruce options.

 Ambassadors of the Cordoba brand include Jose Gonzalez.
-It’s little surprise, these instruments have a professional feel and a very authentic tone in spite of not being manufactured in Hawaii.
+It’s a little surprise, these instruments have a professional feel and a very authentic tone in spite of not being manufactured in Hawaii.
 In terms of price, they’re at the mid to upper range, especially when compared to some budget ukulele makers.

-2. Kala
+2. Lanikai

 Lanikai is another brand that operates at both the beginner end of the market and provides products for the real pros and audiophiles.
 Not a great deal is published about the history of the brand, but they are distributed by Hohner.
 This association can only be a good thing and Lanikai can rely on their rich history of folk instrumentation.